JoaoPedroSalgado/BetterNoclip/README.md

 ## Quick Setup ##
 1. Download the file
-2. Paste in on your resources folder
+2. Paste it on your resources folder
 3. "start BetterNoclipBySalgado" on server.cfg

 ## How to use it ##